u1810291/u1810291/README.md

 opensource platform and python programming language.
 My second contract involved injecting HTML/CSS/ JavasCript on popular delivery dispatch websites via a browser extension.
 This contract with Silkroad express quickly turned into a full time offer and I have been happily expanding my role as a software engineer ever since.
-Today, I am middle ReactJs developer at AVTECH working on the frontend into our customer acquistion flow so that it can be dynamically composed using demographic data and allow for CI/CD deployments to bring features to market faster.
+Today, I am middle ReactJs developer at AVTECH working on the frontend into our customer acquisition flow so that it can be dynamically composed using demographic data and allow for CI/CD deployments to bring features to market faster.
 - Even when I leave the office, I tend to continue wriring code at the house.
 Most recently I have been working